Financial Advisors in Birmingham

 How A Reverse Mortgage Can Help You Prepare Your Client for An Unexpected Early Retirement.

-You can call any time and Scott will be happy to put together something for you and your clients.
-Many people have asked Scott to come meet with their local Birmingham financial advisors and then proceed.
+You can call any time and we will be happy to put together something for you and your clients.
+Many people have asked us to meet with their local financial advisors and then proceed.
 It helps when their portfolio is dropping, and they want to sell.
 Call Reverse Mortgage Alabama with a local office in Birmingham.
 Trusted advisors can simply be a second set of ears; from your adult children, financial planner, estate planner, minister, neighbor, or anyone else to assist you in the decision-making process.
 Now FINRA has a positive outlook on Reverse Mortgages and see it as a longevity tool.
 We even have a new name for an epidemic problem in the future.
 THE TIME BOMB is for the person that has done an above average job planning and would use a financial planner.
 They have a bucket for everything, except with planning for expensive in-home care.
 With 50% expected to have dementia or Alzheimer’s even people with long term care policies might not have enough.
 For example, if a 65-year-old couple takes out a Reverse Mortgage on a $500,000 house and leaves all the money; approximately $250,000 in the growing line of credit, at age 99 it would have grown to 1.5 million dollars.
 Anytime in between there would be a tremendous amount of money available to pay for in home care.
 These funds are not taxable.
 Read NAELA JOURNAL

-Financial Advisors and CPA’s.
+Financial Advisors sand CPA’s.
 A reverse mortgage loan is not for everyone.
 Our goal is to work with trusted financial and legal financial advisors and CPA’s to help determine if a reverse mortgage meets the needs of your client.
 We can accomplish this by providing detailed loan scenarios to you (with your client’s permission) and personal consultation with our staff to help reach a decision that is in the best interest of all parties.
 We are up front with our clients about the advantages and disadvantages of a reverse mortgage.

 What are the Advantages of a Reverse Mortgage.
 Reverse mortgages provide many advantages for the senior borrower.
 Here is a short list of just a few: